yochaigal/cairn/wip/2e/vald.md

 Today, most know to avoid any mention of Gates, or keys, or related alchemy.
 But of course, there are always those that cannot resist its draw...

+### Everywhere Else

+Most towns and villages are built within a day's walk from one another, near a source of water and lumber.
+Most are self-sufficient and rely on nearby farms and local hunters for food.
+Trade is common, as itinerant merchants, Kettlewrights, and various peddlers pass through settlements on a regular basis.
+Trails to and from the larger towns are fairly common, but maintained roads are almost non-existent, except to the distant Cities.

+In the Riverlands, Rill Runners operate

 ## Factions